 The clauses fell into three main categories:

-We have been closely involved in the process, reviewing hundreds of business interruption policies and claims in our role as adviser to UK Hospitality as well as acting for other policyholders in separate litigation across a range of sectors.
-The High Court’s decision was published yesterday and brings welcome clarity to those policyholders seeking to recover significant business interruption losses suffered as a result of the pandemic and Government’s response to it.
+We've been closely involved in the process, reviewing hundreds of business interruption policies and claims in our role as adviser to UK Hospitality, as well as acting for other policyholders in separate litigation across a range of sectors.
+The High Court’s decision was published yesterday and brings welcome clarity to those policyholders seeking to recover significant business interruption losses suffered as a result of the pandemic and the government’s response to it.

 The court adopted a more restrictive approach to denial/prevention of access and actions/closure by government or local authority clauses.
 As such, these clauses will need to be carefully considered against the findings by the court specific to each sample policy wording.